SAP-samples/teched2025-AD160/exercises/ex1/README.md

 ![Name](images/name.png)

 9. Once your application is created, click on its name to open it.
-This will launch the business application studio.
+This will launch the SAP Build Code.

 ### Create and explore a CAP Model

 At first, the project will be empty.
-Next step is to create a CAP (Cloud Application Programming) data model and a service for the notification.
+Next step is to create a CAP (Cloud Application Programming) data model and a service for the incidents.
 This can either be done manually or with the help of Joule, the digital assistant.

 Ask Joule to create a new CAP application:

 1. Open Joule by clicking its icon on the left side bar   (see below screenshot).

-2. To create a maintenance application with 2 properties, copy and paste the following prompt in the input field:
+2. We want to start to create the incident management application.
+In the first step only the data model, service and sample data should be created.
+Copy and paste the following prompt in the input field:

-/*cap-gen-app Create a maintenance notification app which contains a problem description and a number of the record, both should be strings.*
+/*create a CAP application for managing customer support incidents:
+                  •               Incidents are reported by Customers and contain details like title, urgency, status, and a conversation log (messages with timestamps and authors).
+                  •               Customers have personal/contact information and a list of their incidents and addresses.
+                  •               Addresses are related to Customers and store location details.
+                  •               Status and Urgency are code lists, enumerating possible incident states (new, assigned, etc.) and urgency levels (high, medium, low).
+Create only the data model, sample data and service. *

 ![Joule](images/joule.png)